 Start by logging in.

 When you have a handful of people that you're aiming to get in one frame, coordinating can be overwhelming.
-Phone a friend (i.e., your self timer) to do the hard work for you.
-Balance your phone on an object about ten feet away, and make sure that you're using the camera on the back of your phone (as opposed to the front) to take a higher-quality photo.
+Phone a friend (your self-timer!) to do the hard work for you.
+One of the most simple photography tips for packing everyone in is to balance your phone on an object about ten feet away — just make sure that you're using the camera on the back of your phone (as opposed to the front) to take a higher-quality photo.

 The images that you'll look back on with tears in your eyes are the ones that capture the personalities of your family in a true light.
 With this in mind, focus on their joy and you'll never be led astray.
 Use the burst mode on your camera to document a moment as it unfolds — pick your favorites from the burst right away and favorite them so that you don't have to think twice about them being in your favorites folder.